Coconut Cloud Smoothie

 • Coconut cream – Coconut cream and coconut milk are similar and made from the same two ingredients: coconut and water, though coconut cream has a higher fat content which gives it a thicker, creamier consistency.
 For the thick cloud-like consistency chill the can of coconut milk overnight before whipping it.
 I recommend 365 by Whole Foods Brand or Native Forest (found at most grocery stores).
 Trader Joe’s brand does not whip well and gets grainy.

 • Almond milk – While the original recipe calls for almond milk, a non-dairy alternative, whole milk or oat milk can also be used in this smoothie.
-Make your own almond milk at home using my recipe here
+You can also make your own almond milk at home.

 • Almond butter – This nut butter is made from grinding whole almonds to a paste.
 Either crunchy or smooth almond butter can be used in this recipe though smooth provides a better texture.